Raphaelmos/Raphaelmos_site/README.md

 -Possible change of the palette colors ✅<br>
 -Update it to 2024 with all the new projects made.<br> -Improve the projects part for a better look ✅ <br>
--Link the projects all together to make the web projects usable directly in the portfolio without having to go link after link
+-Link the projects all together to make the web projects usable directly in the portfolio without having to go link after link <br>
+-Adapt it for all devices not only laptop
 ### Currently working on many types of landing sites